 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

-Chelation therapy has long been used as a treatment for mercury and lead poisoning, but it isn't a proven treatment for heart disease.
-It can potentially cause serious side effects when used as a heart disease treatment.
-Even so, some people have received chelation therapy to treat heart disease and stroke.
+Chelation therapy has long been used as a treatment for mercury and lead poisoning.
+And in the past, some people received chelation therapy to treat heart disease and stroke.
+But it isn't a proven treatment for these conditions.
+Chelation therapy also can cause serious side effects when used as a heart disease treatment.

-Chelation therapy involves weekly treatments of ethylenediaminetetraacetic acid (EDTA) given in a vein.
-Each treatment lasts from 30 minutes to up to several hours.
+Chelation therapy involves weekly treatments of medicine called ethylenediaminetetraacetic acid, also known as EDTA.
+The medicine is given through a vein.
+Each treatment lasts from 30 minutes to up to a few hours.

-In general, the medicine finds and sticks to metals and minerals in the bloodstream.
-This action creates a substance that leaves the body in the urine.
-Some researchers say chelation therapy can treat heart disease because the medicine may stick to — and remove — calcium found in deposits that clog arteries.
+The medicine finds and sticks to metals and minerals in the bloodstream.
+This action forms a substance that works its way through the body and leaves in the urine.
+Some early researchers thought that EDTA might stick to and remove calcium found in plaque buildups that clog arteries.
+That's why they thought chelation therapy could treat heart disease.

 Chelation therapy for heart disease has known risks and side effects.
-The most common is burning at the vein site where the medicine is given.
-Other side effects include fever, headache, nausea or vomiting.
+The most common side effect is a burning feeling at the vein site where the medicine is given.
+Other side effects include fever, headache, upset stomach and vomiting.

-Rare but serious complications of chelation therapy for heart disease that have been reported include:
+Rare but serious complications of chelation therapy for heart disease include:

 With